 Read on for the answer and some facts about feeding it to our feline friends.

 Bread is made up of flour in one form or another, with white being the most common.
-Commercially produced white bread contains, on average, 80% carbohydrates, 10% fats, and 10% protein, which is okay for humans.
+Commercially produced bread dough contains, on average, 80% carbohydrates, 10% fats, and 10% protein, which is okay for humans.
 However, since our cats are carnivores, that low percentage of “meat” is not going to benefit them in any way, shape or form.
-In fact, too much carbs (whether for cats or humans) can pack on those unwanted pounds.
+In fact, too many carbs (whether for cats or humans) can pack on those unwanted pounds and any proper cat food will contain mostly protein.

 Watch Out For Toxic Additives